Here you will find information on alcohol including signs and symptoms of an alcohol problem and overdose awareness.

 - Loss or increase in appetite, change in eating habits, unexplained weight loss or gain

 - Slowed or staggered walking, bumping into things, falling over

-- Smell of alcohol on breath
+- The smell of alcohol on the breath

 - Slow or slurred speech

 - Irregular sleeping patterns, having difficulty sleeping, awake at unusual times

 What are the behavioural signs of an alcohol problem?